hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/179_thoughts_on_the_gita.md

 omnipotent — go, go to the mouth of the cannon, fear not.

 Hate not the most abject sinner, fool; not to his exterior.
-Turn thy gaze inward, where resides the Paramâtman.
+Turn thy gaze inward, where resides the Paramātman.
 Proclaim to the whole world with trumpet voice, "There is no sin in thee, there is no misery in thee; thou art the reservoir of omnipotent power.
 Arise, awake, and manifest the Divinity within!"